New York Times (NYT) Stock Price

 New York Times shares outstanding

-The number of shares was New York Times in 2025 — This indicates how many shares 164.943 M is divided into.
+The number of shares of New York Times was 164.44 M in 2025.
+This indicates how many shares New York Times is divided into.
 Since shareholders are the owners of a company, each share represents a small portion of the company's ownership.

 • 3 Years